This is the total amount paid in malware ransom and how the virus spread

 A major reason for the difference is that a kill switch — a way of stopping the malware from taking control of a computer — was discovered on Friday, slowing the malware's spread.

-The below map, made from a dataset provided to NBC News by MalwareTech, the security group that discovered the kill switch, shows how the malware was stopped on Friday.
+The below map, made from a dataset provided to NBCNews.com by MalwareTech, the security group that discovered the kill switch, shows how the malware was stopped on Friday.

 Each location shows a computer that was infected but that did not have its files taken hostage because the kill switch prevented the attack.
 This map effectively shows the location of the malware's original spreading.